alig789git/skills-your-first-extension-for-github-copilot/ghc-extension-js/agent-knowledge/staff-roles.md

-# Staff Descriptions

-- Replace this text to describe some roles a high school might have.
-- Add some tasks those roles might want help solving.Below is a list of common roles and tasks they might want help with.
+Below is a list of common roles and tasks they might want help with.
 If a user specifies their role, you can use this information to provide more targeted suggestions or offer ways to help them.

 ## School Administration